 (worth around $600*)

 With the Hilton Honors American Express Card, you can earn 100,000 Hilton Honors Bonus Points and a $100 Statement Credit after you spend $2,000 on eligible purchases on the Hilton Honors American Express® Card within your first 6 months of Card Membership.
 Offer Ends 8/13/2025.
-Even though Hilton points are worth less than other hotel points, this is a great bonus for a no-annual-fee credit card.
+Even though Hilton points are worth less than other hotel points, this is a great bonus for a $0-annual-fee credit card.
 Plus, you’ll get a generous rewards program — highlighted by 7X points on eligible Hilton purchases — and complimentary Hilton Honors Silver status.

 How LendingTree Rates Credit Cards?